neonrax/YOUUI/README.md

 # Youtube UI clone

-Used Reactjs and Styled component for css
+Used React js as framework and Styled component as css library

 Thanks to lamadev